Marine Mammal Authorization Program (MMAP)

 - when feasible, the collection and retention of marine mammals incidentally killed.

-For more information on the MMAP, or to obtain hardcopies of the injury/ mortality reporting form [pdf], contact your nearest NMFS office:
+For more information on the MMAP, or to obtain hard copies of the mortality/injury reporting form [pdf], contact the office nearest you:

 NMFS Office of Protected Resources